 Here are the reasons your readers would love it. - Reason 1. - Reason 2.

-Our content is top quality and has been featured on well known websites like Kinsta, OceanWP, Beeketing and Freemius.
+I’ve previously written for these blogs X, Y, Z. Our content is top quality and has been featured on well known websites like Kinsta, OceanWP, Beeketing and Freemius.

 Here is a sample of our X work this year.